meyfa/CSharp-WindowTitleWatcher/README.md

 ## Usage

 After the library has been added to your project, it is available within the namespaces `WindowTitleWatcher` and `WindowTitleWatcher.Util`.
 You can then watch foreign windows in two different ways.

 ### 1. Direct watching (`BasicWatcher`)

 `WindowTitleWatcher.BasicWatcher` is an extension of the abstract `Watcher` class and provides facilities for accessing a specific window's title, visibility state, and also whether that window still exists.
 Events are included that fire when any of the aforementioned properties change.

 `BasicWatcher` instances can be constructed with any of the following:
-- a `System.Diagnostics.Process` object (of which the main window will be chosen)
+- a `System.Diagnostics.Process` object (whose main window will be chosen)
 - a `WindowTitleWatcher.Util.WindowInfo` object
 - a window handle in the form of an `IntPtr`

 The watcher can optionally keep its own process alive as long as the watched window exists, although that is not default behavior.

 Example: